-Apple has clearly been encouraged by the Apple Watch's various successes as a personal medical device – indeed, it's done a better job at this than any other device before it.
+Apple has clearly been encouraged by Apple Watch's various successes as a personal medical device.
+Indeed, it's done a better job at this than any other device before it.
 The detection of high heart rates has been especially popular and there have been a few cases where the Apple Watch has probably saved lives because it has prompted people to seek medical help.

-Atrial fibrillation (or Afib/AF) is where the upper chambers of the heart beat irregularly.
-There is a higher risk of stroke and heart failure.
+Atrial fibrillation (or Afib/AF) is where the upper chambers of the heart beat irregularly, increasing the risk of stroke and heart failure.

-Digging into the actual FDA clearance document there are a few caveats not least that "the ECG app is not intended for use by people under 22 years old [or…] individuals previously diagnosed with AFib".
+There are a few caveats, not least that "the ECG app is not intended for use by people under 22 years old [or…] individuals previously diagnosed with AFib".
 You also need to be still for the ECG to work – "these data are only captured when the user is still."

-Equally “it is not intended to provide a notification on every episode of irregular rhythm suggestive of AFib and the absence of a notification is not intended to indicate no disease process is present” – so it’s a guide, not a 99.9 percent accurate test.
+Equally, "it is not intended to provide a notification on every episode of irregular rhythm suggestive of AFib and the absence of a notification is not intended to indicate no disease process is present".
+It's a guide, not a 99.9 percent accurate test.

 The FDA ruling also points out that "false positive resulting in additional unnecessary medical procedures" could be an issue with the device, resulting in people going for actual ECGs that don't need to happen.